famarting/famartinrh.github.io/_posts/2020-04-22-event-driven-enmasse.md

 <!--more-->

-In this architecture the events are the representation of a meaninfull change in the system, like "a new user has been registered" or "a new order has been placed".
-Usually event's payload contain meaninfull information related to the entity the event is related to.
+In this architecture the events are the representation of a meaningful change in the system, like "a new user has been registered" or "a new order has been placed".
+Usually event's payload contain meaningful information related to the entity the event is related to.
 Events can be classified in three types: Volatile, Durable and Replayable.
 - Volatile events are those that are not stored by the messaging middleware and are lost if there is not connected consumer in the moment they are produced.
 - Durable events, the most typical and common, here events are stored durably until read by all registered consumers.
 - Replayable events, similar to durable events, but in this case the events are kept stored for a determined period of time and there is the possibility for consumers to replay the stored sequence of events.